D-Ultrafilters and their Monads: The codensity monad of the embedding

 \begin{remark} Corollary \ref{C4.6} gives a characterization that does not need the technical concept of $\ast$-cogenerator or $D$-ultrafilter.

 It is an open problem whether it holds for arbitrary finitely presentable cogenerators in arbitrary symmetric monoidal closed categories that are locally finitely presentable. \end{remark}

 \begin{noname}Summarizing all our examples, here is a survey of codensity monads $\mathbb{T}$ of embeddings $\ck_{\sfp}\hookrightarrow \ck$.
-In each case we describe the action of $T$ on an arbitrary object $X$; in the table we just name the underlying set $|TX|$ of $TX$ consisting of all $D$-ultrafilters, its structure as an object of $\ck$ follows from Examples \ref{E4.3} and \ref{newE-JSL}.
+In each case we describe the action of $T$ on an arbitrary object $X$; in the table we just present the elements of the underlying set of $TX$.
+The structure of $TX$ as an object of $\ck$ follows from Examples \ref{E4.3}, Lemma \ref{L3.10} and Example \ref{E:new3.12}.
 For $K$-$\Vec$, $T$ is the usual double-dual functor.
 In the remaining examples, for each morphism $f:X\to Y$ the map $Tf$ is always given by assigning to a collection $\cu\in |TX|$ of subsets of $|X|$ the collection $\{R\subseteq |Y|;\, f^{-1}(R)\in \cu\}$.

 5mm

 \end{noname}